 World Irish Dancing Championships, Dublin and other national and global locations – https://www.clrg.ie/index.php/en/

 Another event held during Easter week is the top Irish dance festival, the World Irish Dancing Championships.
 Attracting over 5000 competitors, this festival attracts dancers from around the world in what has been dubbed the “Olympics of Irish Dance”.
-As well as being held in Ireland, the World Irish Dancing Championships also taken place across the globe in locations such as Canada, USA and Scotland.
+As well as being held in Ireland, the World Irish Dancing Championships have also taken place across the globe in locations such as Canada, the USA and Scotland.
 2020 will be the 50th anniversary of the start of the Championships.

 Cork International Choral Festival – https://www.corkchoral.ie/

 The Cork Choral Festival is held annually and welcomes choirs from around the world.
 Approximately 5000 choristers take part in galas and concerts.
 The event is held in the five days preceding the first Monday in May and often coincides with the early May Day Bank Holiday weekend.
 As well as concerts, competitions also take place and there are seminars and educational programmes aimed at both the novice and professionals.
 It is a music festival in Cork that brings the city alive.